valentin-demange/chat-app-firebase/README.md

 # Chat App

 I made this chat app for multiple purposes :
-- Building my first web app in React with Hooks, following FP paradigm
+- Building my first web app in React with Hooks
 - Integration with Firebase
 - Implementation of Next JS, Typescript, Chakra-UI and third-party hooks